0x6470/ATmega328PB-Arduino-Nano-Clone-with-Bootloader/README.md

-# ATmega328PB Nano Clone config incl.
+# ATmega328PB Arduino Nano Clone config incl.
 Bootloader
 The bootloader is a modified version of Optiboot (https://github.com/Optiboot/optiboot).

 ## How to install